-Note that this blog post is available on GPSmyCity as a travel article app which can be downloaded by clicking here.
-You can also upgrade the article (for a small fee) for gaining access to the offline map with all sights mentioned on the article.
+Note that this blog post is available on GPSmyCity as a travel article app in the Sali city section.
+The article can be downloaded by clicking here.
+You can also subscribe to or upgrade the article (for a small fee) for gaining access to the offline map with all sights mentioned on the article.

 After much search and planning, we had decided to spend 3 days of our motorcycle trip across South Eastern Europe in Croatia’s Dugi Otok (Croatian for ‘Long Island’) island this past summer.
 We desperately needed a few days of complete relaxation and Dugi Otok was our rest stop amidst the long motorcycle trip.